 Historically, the DNS root zone has been limited to a subset of the characters in the US-ASCII (American Standard Code for Information Interchange) character set.
 This is changing with the introduction of Internationalized Domain Names (IDNs), including the introduction of new top-level domains (TLDs) in multiple scripts, enabling Internet users to access domain names using writing systems familiar to them.

-The opening of the IDN country code Top-Level Domain (ccTLD) Fast Track Process by the ICANN Board in October 2009 enabled countries and territories to submit requests to ICANN for a limited number of IDN ccTLDs representing their respective country or territory names in scripts other than US-ASCII characters.
+The opening of the IDN country code Top-Level Domain (ccTLD) Fast Track Process by ICANN in October 2009 enabled countries and territories to submit requests to ICANN for a limited number of IDN ccTLDs representing their respective country or territory names in scripts other than US-ASCII characters.

 The new generic Top-Level Domain (gTLD) Program, approved in June 2011 and opening for applications in January 2012, will allow for the first time the addition of IDN gTLDs into the root zone.